bbellify/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

-- `.map` - an array method that iterates over an array performing a given callback function to each item in the array, returning a new array.
-This is useful for when you want to do something to each item in a given array.
-For example, taking a list of users in a database that contains a lot of additional information for each user and returning an array of objects containing just the username and ID#.
+- `.map` - an array method that takes a callback function as an argument and iterates over all elements of the calling array, executing code defined in the callback.
+This is useful for all sorts of things, including transforming the data in the calling array or returning only desired data from each element of the calling array.
+For example, taking a list of objects with a website's users' names, passwords, birthdays, addresses, etc. and returning an array of objects containing only, for example, names and birthdays.

-- `.reduce` - an array method that reduces an array to a single value based on logic given in the callback function, returning the single value.
+- `.reduce` - an array method that takes a callback function as an argument that reduces an array to a single value based on logic given in the callback function.
 This is useful for when you want to create a single data point out of a list of properties.
-For example, you could take an array of house objects that included a square footage property and return the average square footage of the houses in the list.
+For example, a landlord could have a list of objects where each object is a building they own and includes a property for number of current occupants.
+They could invoke `.reduce` on this array and return the total number of all occupants across all buildings.

--`.filter` - an array method that iterates over an array performing a given callback function to find instances in an array that match desired logic, returning a new array.
+-`.filter` - an array method that takes a callback function as an argument that returns a new array consisting of the elements from the original array that produce a `true` output when passed through logic defined in the callback function.
 This is useful when you want to find only objects in an array that meet desired specification.
 For example, you could take an array of users in a database and return a new array of the users who had been members for x number of years.

+Similarities include them all being array methods and they all take callback functions as an argument. `.map` and `.filter` both produce new arrays, but `.filter` produces a single value.
+They all have different use cases, as described above.

 2. Explain the difference between a callback and a higher order function.